Nikola-code-ai/Robotics_Assignment_4/README.md

 **Camera connection for Jetson**
 The first major difference is how we connected the camera to the Jetson.
 Instead of using a USB connection to a normal webcam, we use the MIPI CSI (Camera Serial Interface) port on the Jetson to connect to a camera at a lower level.
 The CSI port is a direct, high-bandwidth connection to the Jetson's dedicated Image Signal Processor (ISP).

 By using the CSI port, the raw image data bypasses the slow, general-purpose USB controller and goes straight into the ISP.
 The ISP handles critical pre-processing tasks like de-Bayering (converting raw sensor data to a color image), color correction, and noise reduction using dedicated hardware.
 This frees the CPU from doing any of this initial heavy lifting and, most importantly, achieves lower photon-to-response latency.
 In practice, this changes how the camera is accessed through code.
 The gst string in your code is actually a command that builds a hardware-accelerated video processing pipeline using GStreamer.
 More specifically, we use nvarguscamerasrc, which is a GStreamer plugin specifically designed for cameras connected to the MIPI CSI (Camera Serial Interface) port on the Jetson.

 Let us break down the pipeline illustrated in gst string in more detail.
 As mentioned, nvarguscamerasrc captures video from the CSI/ISP hardware. video/x-raw(memory:NVMM) is arguably the most important performance trick in the pipeline.
 NVMM (NVIDIA Managed Memory) tells the system to keep the video frame entirely within the GPU/SoC's memory space.
 The frame is never copied to the CPU's main RAM.
 This concept, often called "zero-copy," is a massive performance win because moving large video frames between CPU and GPU memory is a slow, performance-killing bottleneck. nvvidconv is a hardware-accelerated video converter.
 Tasks like resizing the video (e.g., from 1080p to 480p) or changing the color format (e.g., from the camera's native format to the BGR format needed by OpenCV) are performed by the Jetson's dedicated video engine, not the CPU.

 Therefore, by making Jetson-specific modifications to the Python code, your Python code can have all the capturing, pre-processing, and format conversion already been done efficiently in hardware.
 This means that by the frame is available from appsink, the frame would already be waiting in a GPU-accessible memory location for your use.

 **Camera Sensor Modes for Raspberry Pi v2 camera**
 The Raspberry Pi Camera Module v2 (IMX219) has several sensor modes available on the NVIDIA Jetson Xavier NX, but they are often grouped into a few commonly used configurations accessible through the driver.
 The specific modes you can use depend on the camera driver (like nvarguscamerasrc for GStreamer) and the software you're using.
 Using different sensor modes allows you to access outputs of the camera sensor with different frame rate, field of view and bit depth.
-The following figure illustrates this concept very well, but with a different Single Board Computer, Raspberry Pi.
-This means Jetson does not have the exact sensor modes that this figure illustrates.

 On Jetson, the following modes are accessible for user’s applications.